IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DoiProvider
 ++++++++++++

-As of this writing "EZID" is the only valid options.
-DataCite support is planned: https://github.com/IQSS/dataverse/issues/24
+As of this writing "EZID" and "DataCite" are the only valid options.

 ``curl -X PUT -d EZID http://localhost:8080/api/admin/settings/:DoiProvider``